xfbs/passgen/NOTES.md

 ### Callback-based generating

 Have a facility to generate passes via callbacks (w/ some `void *data` and a single unicode char).

+### Randomness distribution testing

+Check that the distribution is uniform, and take this out of the regular tests

+### Randomness by callback

+Allow randomness to be derived from a callback?

+### Memory Alloc testing

+Use a custom memory allocator that failes at a predetermined or random time and make sure error states are returned properly and memory is correctly released.

+### Memory release testing

+Make sure there is no memory leaks or anything.